windytan/redsea/README.md

 If you get an error message about the STDCXX_11 macro or an unexpected token, try installing `autoconf-archive`.

+To update with the newest changes and recompile:

+        $ git pull
+        $ make clean
+        $ autoreconf --install
+        $ make

 ## Usage

 ```